This post may contain affiliate links, please see our privacy policy for details.

 Oven

 • 1.
-Preheat the oven to 450° F. Line a baking sheet with parchment paper or rub with oil.
+Preheat the oven to 450° F. Rub a baking sheet with oil.

 2. Arrange the chicken and broccoli in the prepared baking dish.